Get to know these Latin American events that bet on movies with cultural identity

-The Festival is divided into four major sections:
+The Festival is divided IGNORE INTO four major sections:

 - Competitive Section: composed of the International Competition, the Latin American Competition of Short and Feature Films, the Argentine Competition of Short and Feature Films, and Work In Progress (Incentive for works in completion of works in process)